Para Yusuf el islamismo es, sobre todo, una menra de explicarse el mundo. FOTO del autor.

 As a child, Arnaldo was always playing games, mischief and having a good time.
 Normal.
 In a Caribbean country, kids didn’t have any other option but joy, pure joy, without any kind of additives, even more so in a city like Havana, where, regardless of the factors that have shaped it, relative safety is an exception among many other Latin American cities.

 Arnaldo grew up in the tough ‘90s.
 He worked whenever he could to help out at home and, in those moments before drifting off to sleep, he would think about the outside world, the world that his friends who had managed to leave drew for him.

 As a teenager, Arnaldo became familiar with dominoes, clubs, drinking and girls.
 Mixed up between one thing and another, he says he spent several years going to bed at 3 AM, at the earliest.

 Today, Yusuf is a grown man.
 He works as part of a demolition team across Havana, his birth city.
 He is 28 years old and he lives with his wife and five-month old son.
-The copper tone of his skin certifies his daily exposure to the sun and the thing that really stands out about his slim figure is a tidy and thick beard that expands until it covers his neck.
+The copper tone of his skin certifies his daily exposure to the sun and the thing that really stands out about his slim div is a tidy and thick beard that expands until it covers his neck.

 In June 2016, Yusuf didn’t go by that name yet, his only name had been Arnaldo until then.

 This man’s life changed that month.
 One hot afternoon, he was sitting in the entrance to his home, digesting his lunch, when he saw someone pass by wearing a garment that caught his eye.
 Arnaldo quickly stood up and approached him and asked “Why are you dressed like that?
 What is your religion?”